Cano’s MRI shows no break in hand, but swelling remains

 New York’s second baseman likely will miss a couple of games with a swollen left hand, yet he was happy an MRI taken Monday was negative.
 Canó was hit on the outside of his hand by a pitch from Milwaukee left-hander Gio González in the first inning of Sunday’s 5-2 win.

-“Big exhale,” Callaway said.
+“Big exhale,” Callaway said before New York’s 5-4 loss to Cincinnati.
 “You hold your breath for a minute about these kind of things, and maybe for 12 hours, while you figure out what’s going on.”

-Canó’s hand was swollen about 25 percent larger than normal, and he was not in the starting lineup for Monday’s series opener against Cincinnati.
+Canó’s hand was swollen about 25 percent larger than normal, and he did not play in the opener of a four-game series.

 “It’s a huge relief,” he said.
 “It is scary.”